fortanix/terraform-provider-dsm/docs/resources/aws_sobject.md

    * Enable `delete_key_material` as shown in the examples of `Guides/dsm_aws_sobject`.
    * Enable `schedule_deletion` as shown in the examples of `Guides/dsm_aws_sobject`.
    * A dsm_aws_sobject can be deleted completely only when its state is `destroyed`.
-   * A dsm_aws_sobject comes to destroyed state when the key is deleted from AWS KMS.
+   * A dsm_aws_sobject's state is destroyed when the key is deleted from AWS KMS.
    * To know whether it is in a destroyed state or not, sync keys operation should be performed.
    * Use `dsm_aws_group` data_source to sync the keys.
 Please refer `Data Sources/dsm_aws_group`.